octocron/megadot/README.md

 Further concatenation of ideas will occur in this ongoing project.

 ## Use (bash customization)
+If you have some customizations of your own of any of these files be sure to save them elsewhere before proceeding!

 Copy the zip file to your machine and unzip.
 Then copy these four files into your Home directory:
 ```bash
 	.bashrc